lsst/dp1_lsst_io/docs/products/adql_queries.rst

 ADQL is based on the Structured Query Language (SQL).

 ..
 Important::
-    If a query takes longer than expected, please :ref:`Get support` by asking for help in the `Rubin Community Forum <https://community.lsst.org/>`_.
+    If a query takes longer than expected, please :ref:`tutorials-getsupport` by asking for help in the `Rubin Community Forum <https://community.lsst.org/>`_.
     Rubin staff are happy to investigate and to help tweak queries for optimal execution.